-Euler’s observation took on a new significance in the 19th century, when Carl Friedrich Gauss initiated the study of number systems obtained from the rational numbers by throwing in certain irrational numbers.
+Euler’s observation took on a new meaning in the 19th century, when Carl Friedrich Gauss initiated the study of number systems obtained from the rational numbers by throwing in certain irrational numbers.
 These are called algebraic number fields, and we often represent a typical algebraic number field by the letter K.5 The simplest algebraic number fields are the ones you get by throwing in the square root of d, where d is some rational number that, like −1 or 2, doesn’t have a rational square root.
-This is written as K = ℚ(sqrt(d)) (as opposed to plain old K = ℚ, the field of rational numbers); it consists of all numbers of the form a + b sqrt(d) where a and b are ordinary rational numbers.
-Such a K is called a quadratic number field.
-We may assume without loss of generality6 that d is a “squarefree” integer, that is, an integer whose prime factorization contains no repeated prime factors (unlike, say, 4 or 8; ℚ(sqrt(4)) is just ℚ, while ℚ(sqrt(8)) is the same field as ℚ(sqrt(2)), since sqrt(8) equals 2 sqrt(2)).
+The resulting number system is written as K = ℚ(sqrt(d)) (as opposed to plain old K = ℚ, the field of rational numbers); it consists of all numbers of the form a + b sqrt(d) where a and b are ordinary rational numbers.
+Such a K is called a quadratic number field (a “real quadratic field” when sqrt(d) is real, an “imaginary quadratic field” when sqrt(d) is imaginary).
+We may assume without loss of generality6 that d is a “squarefree” integer, that is, an integer whose prime factorization contains no repeated prime factors.

 One important quantity associated with a number field K is a positive integer h called the class number of K. When h=1, the Fundamental Theorem of Arithmetic (asserting uniqueness of factorization into primes) holds in K just as it does in ℚ (even though the primes in K are different from the primes in ℚ).
 When h>1, the Fundamental Theorem of Arithmetic fails, because some of the numbers in K “want” to be factored into primes belonging to a bigger field L, called the (Hilbert) class field of K that in a certain sense is h times bigger than K.7 (Gauss didn’t know about class fields, and his understanding of class numbers was more based on quadratic forms than on quadratic extensions of ℚ, but the key insight was his.)